Accommodations and Assistance

 Disability Resource Center

-If you are a student with a disability (e.g. physical, learning, psychiatric, vision, hearing, etc.) and think that you might need special assistance or a special accommodation in this class or any other class, call the Disability Resource Center (DRC) at 425-4006 or come by the office, 108 University Center.
+If you are a person with a disability (e.g. physical, learning, psychiatric, vision, hearing, etc.) and think that you might need accommodations to fully participate, please contact the Disability Resource Center (DRC) at 425-4006 or come by the office, 108 University Center.
 For more information, go to the Disability Resource Center.

 Office of Student Outreach and Support (SOS)